 Breanna: Oh, my gosh.
 Okay.

-Cory: Okay, so it says there are a lot of terms for types and styles of drag from drag queen and drag King to glamour queen, male impersonator, comedy queen, bearded queen, queer artist, bio queen, Camp queen and among others.
+Cory: Okay, so it says, there are a lot of terms for types and styles of drag from drag queen and drag king to glamor queen, male impersonator, comedy queen, bearded queen, queer artist, bioqueen, camp queen and among others.
 Are there particular labels you would use to characterize your drag?
 And what kind of drag do you do?
 And what is your style of drag?

-Breanna: Okay, so to answer that yeah, I mean yes, I do believe there are labels in, um, the drag community, like as drag queen drag king, um, you know, femme queen/bio queens, you know what I mean?
-Um, you know and that’s just to kind of tell you what kind of character we are kind of thing.
-If I were to identify–identify my drag, and this kind of supports my answer from before, it was like, you know, like somewhat, one queen can be multiple different types of categories.
+Breanna: Okay.
+So, to answer that yeah, I mean, yes, I do believe there are labels in, um, the drag community, like, as drag queen, drag king, um, you know, femme queen/bioqueens, you know what I mean?
+Um, you know, and that’s just to, kind of, tell you what kind of character we are, kind of thing.
+But, um, if I were to identify my drag, and this, kind of, supports my answer from before, it was like, you know, like, someone… one queen can be multiple different types of categories.
 Because you have like your horror queen, like you said, camp queen, comedy queen.
-You know, like you that’s what’s the beauty about drag is you don’t have to just stay in one lane.
+You know, like you… that’s what’s the beauty about drag is you don’t have to just stay in one lane.
 Drag is your art.
-So like one night like I’ll do a camp queen number, the next I’ll be a little bit funny.
-Or you know, the next number I’ll uh dance the house down.
+So, like, one night, like, I’ll do a camp queen number, the next I’ll be a little bit funny, or, you know, then next number I’ll, uh, dance the house down.

-Breanne:Like yeah, that’s–that’s my answer on that.
-Like, if I wanted to be, um, like if one night I wanted to go out in boy drag.
-Say Breanna Burns kind of like did like a more drag king look.
-You know, I could do that too.
+Breanna: Like, yeah, that’s my answer on that.
+Like, if I wanted to be, um… like, if one night, I wanted to go out in boy drag, say Breanna Burns kind of, like, did like a more drag king look, um, you know, I could do that too.
 Like, drag is that valid.
-Drag is—drag goes in a big circle.
+Drag is– drag goes in a big circle.

 Cory: Yeah, that was good.
 That was very good.